martijnvanbrummelen/nwipe/README.md

 ![GitHub CI badge](https://github.com/martijnvanbrummelen/nwipe/workflows/CI_on_ubuntu-16.04/badge.svg)

 nwipe is a program that will securely erase disks.
 It can operate as both a command line tool without a GUI or with an ncurses GUI as shown in the example below.
+It can wipe multiple disks simultaneously.

 The user can select from a variety of recognised secure erase methods which include: